3 observations after Melton exits early, Harris struggles again, Sixers fall to C's

 The Celtics immediately snapped into a higher gear, responding with a 12-0 run.
 Jrue Holiday capped it with a fast-break layup after Derrick White ripped the ball from Tobias Harris.

 The game deviated from a typical script late in the first quarter when Nicolas Batum assumed a small-ball center role for the second straight game over Mo Bamba.
-Sixers head coach Nick Nurse used a frontcourt of Batum and 6-foot-6 rookie Ricky Council IV against the 7-foot-3 Porzingis and Al Horford.
+Nurse used a frontcourt of Batum and 6-foot-6 rookie Ricky Council IV against the 7-foot-3 Porzingis and Al Horford.
 It didn’t take long for both big men to exploit the size mismatch and convert layups.

 However, the Sixers’ offense was a major plus.
 They got driving layups from Kyle Lowry and Maxey.
 Council added a tough banked-in bucket.